garrandall/popular-music-data/tracks/don-t-walk-away-jade.md

 I just need a little time, before I invest my love

-Don't walk away boy, (ooh don't walk away)
+Don't walk away boy, (oh don't walk away)
 My love won't hurt you (no no)
 Don't walk away boy
 I'll be right there for you